WomenPlusPlus/deploy-impact-23-shift-3/README.md

 ## UI/UX

 ### Overview
 This Figma Prototype is designed to showcase the flows that have been designed.
-You will see the high fidelity mockups, the primary functions of the flow, and future flows for implementation.
+You will see the high-fidelity mockups, the primary functions of the flow, and future flows for implementation.

 ### How to Use
 1. **Access the Prototype**: